How to Play Poker Online — A Comprehensive Guide

 Omaha Hi-Lo

 Often called Omaha Eight or Better, or Omaha 8, this game uses the same structure as Omaha.
-However, the pot is split into two.
+The pot is split into two.
 The best high hand wins half the pot, but the remainder goes to the best low hand.
 A low is defined as 8 high or lower.

 Seven Card Stud